bailey27/cppcryptfs/README.md

 Use
 -------

+cppcryptfs needs to run as administrator.
+It needs this to aquire the SE_NAME_PRIVILIGE in windows for it to work.

+cppcryptfs.exe requests administrator privileges automatically (which pops up the UAC dialog.

+This is specicifed in the manifest file.
+A consequence of this is that in order to debug or even run it from Visual Studio, you need to run Visual Studio as administrator.

-To use it, you need to find or create (in the UI) an empty directory.
+To use cppcryptfs, you need to find or create (in the UI) an empty directory.

 Click the "Create" tab to do this.